 A move to Nashville in 1954 brought the boys to the attention of Chet Atkins, already a recording artist and longtime star on the Grand Ole Opry.
 He arranged for them to meet Wesley Rose of Acuff-Rose Publishers; they signed with the company and hired Rose as their manager.
 At the end of the year, Don's composition of "Thou Shalt Not Steal" was a hit for Kitty Wells, the biggest female country singer of the entire decade.
 A national hit in a matter of months led to an opportunity to make their own records, but it took about a year before Columbia Records was willing to give them a chance.
 "Keep A'Lovin' Me," written by the brothers, was released in the spring of 1956 and targeted strictly to the country market, where it was ignored.
 The Louvin Brothers were hot at the time with "I Don't Believe You've Met My Baby" and apparently Columbia wasn't sure there was room in country music for two brother acts.
 They weren't given a chance to make a second single.

 On the artistic side, Atkins believed the teenage brothers had talent and potential.
 On the business side, Rose felt he could make a lot of money with them.
 Cadence Records owner Archie Bleyer had already realized that combining standard pop music with a teenage sensibility could result in big hit records (he had inadvertently stumbled onto a formula just a bit ahead of its time with The Chordettes' number one hit "Mr. Sandman" a couple of years earlier).
-Signed to the Cadence label in 1957, Bleyer set them up with husband-and-wife songwriters Felice and Boudleaux Bryant.
+Signed to the Cadence label in 1957, Bleyer set them up with wife-and-husband songwriters Felice and Boudleaux Bryant.
 The combination of Bleyer plus Bryant plus Everly under the recently-established reign of King Elvis resulted in Don and Phil becoming one of the biggest acts in rock and roll.

 The first release was "Bye Bye Love"...you know that one by heart, don't you?
 'Bye bye love, bye bye happiness, hello loneliness, I think I'm a-goin' to cry.'
 It was an instant summer '57 number two smash, blocked from the top spot on Billboard by Pat Boone's career-peaking "Love Letters in the Sand," then leapfrogged by the unstoppable Elvis Presley's "Teddy Bear" (on the Cash Box charts it managed to squeeze in a week at number one).
 The Bryants devised a scandalous 'ooo-la-la' scenario for the second single: in "Wake Up Little Susie" the ramifications of falling asleep in a movie theater were addressed ('we fell asleep, our goose is cooked, out reputation is shot') and in October the brothers had the number one hit in America.